World Bank (IBRD) structured notes provide investors a chance to customize the investment terms (i.e., reverse inquiry). Benefits include:

 - Currencies: Wide range of currencies

-Dealers in all World Bank bonds – including structured notes – are expected to provide secondary markets in the notes that they underwrite.
+The World Bank expects dealers in all World Bank bonds – including structured notes – to provide secondary markets in the bonds that they underwrite.
 The World Bank may, at its discretion, buy back all or a portion of certain debt issues from approved dealers at market prices, subject to asset-liability constraints.